Shogz-Labs/EECS1015_F25_Assets/labs.md

     **TA Response:** You should see a Python emblem near the bottom left corner of the IDE; clicking this will enable Interactive Mode.
 If you do not see the emblem, then please:
       - Click the, "☰" icon in the top left corner of your IDE.
       - Hover over, "View" and select Tool Windows > Python Console.

+### Lab 2 (Building Blocks)

+1. For Task 1, what do I submit?
+There were many code fragments that we were instructed to write.

+    **TA Response:** Please only submit the last component (that is, from Q1.9) to PrairieLearn.

+2. For Task 4, how do you get the highest score resulting from Lab 1 and Lab 2?.

+    **TA Response:** The most direct way would be to use one of Python's built-in functions (Week 2 Slides, p.
+140).
+You can also check out the documentation <a href = "https://docs.python.org/3/library/functions.html">here</a>.
+In future lectures, you will learn about control-flows which you can use to implement your own version of the solution.

+3. I don't see any starter code for Task 5 and 6.
+Why is that?

+    **TA Response:** You will be asked to write your own script from scratch.
+As such, it is important that you follow the requirements so that the autograder works properly.
+If you have any trouble, please feel free to drop by my office hour on Friday :)

+4. How do I convert from one datatype to the other (e.g., String to Integer)?

+    **TA Response:** You will need to cast the datatype using one of Python's built-in constructors (e.g., int(), float(), str(),  bool()).
+    I recommend watching this <a href = "https://www.youtube.com/watch?v=Qtq83lAoogM">video</a> if you want a really strong explanation.
 <hr>